Skip to content

 src/sources/Raw input and evidence from pages, meetings, papers, interviews, or internal docs.

-build/wiki/ and compiled/wiki/ is the primary compiled artifact; compiled/ is the derived runtime view.
+build/documents/, wiki/, and compiled/documents/ or wiki/ is the profile-selected primary fact source; compiled/ is the derived runtime view.

 build logsruns/Compile, lint, review, eval, and health-check records.

-compilerAgent Skill, client tool, CI, or scriptReads sources and updates wiki, compiled views, and indexes.
+compilerBuilder Skill, client tool, CI, or scriptReads sources and updates primary facts, compiled views, and indexes.

 IDEany editor or clientThis can be Obsidian, a filesystem, a web app, or a desktop client.